GaneshGD23/Assignment-11-Text-Mining-01-Elon-Musk/README.md

 # Assignment-11-Text-Mining-01-Elon-Musk
-erform sentimental analysis on the Elon-musk tweets (Exlon-musk.csv)
+Perform sentimental analysis on the Elon-musk tweets (Exlon-musk.csv)

 Text Preprocessing:

-remove both the leading and the trailing characters removes empty strings, because they are considered in Python as False Joining the list into one string/text
+ 1.remove both the leading and the trailing characters 2.removes empty strings, because they are considered in Python as False

+Joining the list into one string/text

 Remove Twitter username handles from a given twitter text.
 (Removes @usernames)